rothsandro/repro-ng-optional-chaining-template/README.md

-# Repro: Angular Optiona Chaining in Templates
+# Repro: Angular Optional Chaining in Templates

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.